cerebral-legacy/cerebral-website/app/markdown/output.md

 # Output

 All actions are able to output values.
-These values will be merged with the input on the next actions.
+All output is merged with previous input before being sent to the next actions.

 ```javascript